DrewTChrist/udoo-key-rs/README.md

 The Udoo Key is a development board with an ESP32 and an RP2040.

 This repository has some Rust code for the Udoo Key that should run as is.
 Feel free to take a look.
+There is also an Udoo Key Pro that comes with a microphone and an IMU.
+Unless someone with an Udoo Key Pro feels inclined to contribute an example, there won't be any in this repository.

 Read more about the Udoo Key:
 * [Kickstarter](https://www.kickstarter.com/projects/udoo/udoo-key-the-4-ai-platform)